jorgemk85/OneData/README.md

   </appSettings>
 ```
 ### .Net Standard 2.0 and Later / .NET Core 2.0 and Later
-In case you don't have a ConnectionString section inside your configuration file, please add it (don't include the placeholders <>):
+In case you don't have the ConnectionStrings section inside your configuration file, please add it (don't include the placeholders <>):
 ```json
   "ConnectionStrings": {
       "<your connection name>": "server=<your server ip / hostname>;Uid=<db username>;Pwd=<db password>$;persistsecurityinfo=True;database=<your database name>;SslMode=none;AllowUserVariables=True;CheckParameters=False"